Aparna-Cloud-DevOps/ENSF-617-Assignement2-Group40-GarbageClassification/README.md

   Combines ResNet image embeddings with text embeddings to test whether textual descriptions improve classification.

 - **Multimodal LSTM Model**
-  Uses ResNet image features + an LSTM encoder for text to evaluate whether sequential modeling of text improves multimodal fusion.
+  Uses ResNet image features + an LSTM encoder for text to evaluate whether sequential modeling improves multimodal fusion.

 - **EfficientNet‑Text Multimodal Model**
   Tests whether a more efficient image backbone paired with text improves performance compared to ResNet‑based multimodal models.

 ### **What the Experiments Aim to Achieve**

-The experiments are designed to answer:

-1. How much does **text** improve classification compared to image‑only models?
+- How much does **text** improve classification compared to image‑only models?
-2. Which multimodal fusion strategy performs best?
+- Which **multimodal fusion strategy** performs best?
-3. What types of errors do different models make, and are they systematic?
+- What types of **errors** do different models make?
-4. How do pretrained backbones (ResNet, EfficientNet) compare to simpler CNNs?
+- How do **pretrained backbones** compare to simpler CNNs?

 ## **3. Models Included**